EchisholmBsu/project-blackjack/README.md

 # project-blackjack
 This repository contains files for Project 2.
+The project is from David Sullivan with permission.

 OVERVIEW
 --